Fall, 2023 - Spring 2024

-I was appointed chair of the NAU Biology department in Summer, 2019, with 60 faculty, 100+ graduate students and 2700 undergrad majors.
+I was appointed chair of the NAU Biology department in Summer, 2019, with 60 faculty, 100+ graduate students and 2700 undergrad majors and served in this role for three years.

 Fall, 2018